jarvelov/cgminer-keep-alive/README.md

 Known issues
 ==================
-* Double output produced when a new cgminer instance is spawned and the scripts switches to the new log file
 * The debug mode's log outputs to the current directory, it must be writeable or multiple error messages will be thrown.
-* WerFault.exe and cmd.exe sometimes don't close when cgminer is killed
+* WerFault.exe and cmd.exe sometimes don't close when cgminer is killed (or close too quickly and an error that the process couldn't be found is thrown) - This can be ignored as the script will catch them next time around.

 Planned features
 ==================
 * Support for multiple cgminer instances
 * Support for checking against strings instead of words
 * Optionally send an email when cgminer crasches.